sts10/project-info/hush-line/whitepaper.md

 In Q4-2023, Subgraph conducted a security audit of Hush Line's core app and the Personal Server device [^49].

 ## 7. External Collaboration
-Similar to the audits above, we worked with OTF's SUA Lab and engaged with Plaintext and Ura Creative to improve the visual design and content of our homepage at hushline.app.
+Similar to the audits above, we worked with OTF's SUA Lab and engaged with Plaintext and Ura Creative to improve our homepage's visual design and content at hushline.app.

 ### 7.1.
 Content Design
-In Q2-2023, we worked with Plaintext Design to help us think through how we're commuinicating using our homepage [^50][^51].
-Key takeaways was to bring greater density to the interface and more concrete language inthe heading of our intro section.
+In Q2-2023, we worked with Plaintext Design to help us think through how we communicate using our homepage [^50][^51].
+The key takeaways were to bring greater density to the interface and more concrete language in the heading of our intro section.

 ### 7.2.
 Visual Design [IN-PROGRESS]
 In Q4-2023, we worked with Ura Creative to assist in developing Hush Line's visual identity, including illustrations, iconography, identity, and marketing assets [^52].

 ## 8. Documentation
-Hush Line aims to have simple, straightforward documentation written for the non-technical user [^53].
+Hush Line aims to write simple, straightforward documentation for non-technical users [^53].

 ## 9. Support Model
-While Hush Line is free and open-source software, we recognize the need for financial and professional support for our contributors.
-We've set up mutliple ways for support, inlcuding:
+While Hush Line is free and open-source software, we recognize the need for financial support for our contributors and professional support for the product.
+We've set up multiple ways for support, including:
 - GitHub Sponsors
 - Open Collective
 - Community Contributor Guidelines